History of Banking In India PDF Download: Check the Details of Evolution Before And After Independence, Components, and Role

 The term Urban Co-operative Banks (UCBs), though not formally defined, refers to primary cooperative banks located in urban and semi-urban areas.
 These banks, till 1996, were allowed to lend money only for non-agricultural purposes.
 There are 1,531 urban cooperative banks (UCBs) and 97,006 rural cooperative banks, with the latter making up 65% of the total asset size of all cooperatives taken together.

 The state cooperative bank is a federation of the central cooperative bank and acts as custodian of the cooperative banking structure in the State.
 Its funds are obtained from the social capital, deposits, loans, and overdrafts of the Reserve Bank of India.
 So refer to the previous question paper to know the importance of the banking system in India.
 This article containing the history of banking in India will be useful for candidates to clarify their doubts regarding the banking system in India.
 Candidates who are willing to apply for the upcoming Government exams must ensure that they have proper notes and sufficient study material to prepare for the exam.
-The aspirants can history of banking in India pdf and a list of the banking system in India pdf as reference material.
+The aspirants can history of banking in India PDF and a list of the banking system in India PDF as reference material.
 Do download the history of banking in India notes pdf for future reference.

 The top 10 Indian banks by market capitalization for 2024 are shown below.
 There are 21 private sector banks and 12 public sector banks in India.
 In addition, the Indian financial system is supported by 45 international banks operating in the private sector.